 Dr. James Pate

 James Pate has taught at Shepherd University since 2010.
 He has been published at Black Warrior Review, New Delta Review, storySouth, Occulum, Superstition Review and Berkeley Fiction Review, among other places.
 His collection of essays on contemporary Gothic poetry, entitled Flowers Among the Carrion, was published by Actions Books in 2016.
 His novel Speed of Life was published by Fahrenheit Press in 2017.

 Ray Sibley is a teacher, a poet, and an avid gardener.
-Ray also breaks, trains, and shoes horses.
 He has a Doctorate in Performance Studies from LSU.
-He has been teaching Literature, Theatre, and Creative Writing for the last thirty years.
-He moved to Shepherdstown, West Virginia in 2016.
-Ray’s poetry is influenced by his varied life experiences.
+His doctoral dissertation focused on contemporary American spoken-word poetry.
+He has been teaching Creative Writing, Literature

 Interpretation/Performance, and Theater for the last thirty-five years.
 He moved to Shepherdstown, West Virginia 2016.

 Sadie Shorr-Parks teaches writing at Shepherd University.
 Her nonfiction has recently appeared in Sierra Nevada Review, Appalachian Heritage, and Witness Magazine, where her essay “Attic Bats, Modern Love” received a nomination for the Pushcart Prize.
 She has published book reviews with The Iowa Review and Southern Literary Review.
 Her poetry collection, Honey Month, is out now.